• Individual Investor

 If you contribute regularly to a 401(k) or other retirement account through payroll deductions, you’re already utilizing this strategy.

-How it works
+How dollar cost averaging works

-The beauty of this strategy is that it requires virtually no effort or expertise on your part.
+The beauty of this strategy is that it requires no effort or expertise on your part.
 Yet despite volatile markets, it may help you improve your long-term returns by buying more shares when the market is down and fewer shares when it’s up.

 There are limits, of course.
 While a dollar cost averaging strategy is helped by a market that is trending upward, it likely won’t improve the performance of an investment that continues to fall in value.
 (Periodic investment plans do not ensure a profit or protect against a loss in a declining market).